About this book

 The reissue includes a new cover and map, an updated author’s note and a glossary to provide young readers with background and context.
 All royalties from the sale of this book will go to Canadian Women for Women in Afghanistan.
 Parvana’s Fund supports education projects for Afghan women and children.

-Selected for the CLA Book of the Year for Children Award (Honour Book) 2003
+- Commended CLA Book of the Year for Children Award (Honour Book), 2003